Top 8 Collaboration Tools for a Startup to Boost Productivity

 Source

-You can share large blocks of code with your team, activate the dark theme (for users concerned about protecting their eyes), and pin information you want to read later.
+You can share large blocks of code with your team, activate the dark theme (for users concerned about eye strain), and pin information you want to read later.

-With Chanty, you won’t miss anything, not even information on other apps—the app is integrated with other apps like Google Drive and Mailchimp, making it easy to eliminate distractions.
+With Chanty, you won’t miss anything —not even information from other apps—the app integrates with apps like Google Drive and Mailchimp, making it easy to eliminate distractions.

 7. Slack